 If you’re earning £6,365 or more per year, you’ll be classified as a Class 2 NI contributor.
 This way you’re obligated to pay £3 a week.
 However, if you’re earning £8,632 or more per year, you will be classified as a Class 4 NI contributor.
 You’ll need to pay 9 percent of your income.
 The rate is 2 percent if you are earning over £50,000.

 You’ll have to figure out the finances yourself as a boss.
 Talk about drowning in profit and loss statements each year.
-File your tax returns and submit correct information and documents to the HMRC.
-Some self-employed people manage to do this themselves, but many struggles.
+File your tax returns and submit the correct information and documents to the HMRC.
+Some self-employed people manage to do this themselves, but many struggle.

 Conclusion